atiyasarwar/enumerator/README.md

 ## Tools <br>
 ### Blackbird <br>
+**Description:** <br>
-**Description:** Blackbird is a tool designed for information gathering and reconnaissance.
+Blackbird is a tool designed for information gathering and reconnaissance.
 It collects data related to a target website, focusing on extracting information about its subdomains, IP addresses, and possible vulnerabilities. <br>

 **Information Gathered:** <br>
 * Subdomains associated with the target domain. <br>